 But perhaps the biggest benefit of all is the working atmosphere.

 Our core hours are 11am to 3pm.
-Dress how you like (within reason... some people think bare feet are a step too far for a shared office).
+Dress however you like.
 And enjoy working with a bunch of talented, intelligent people, all of whom just want to get some cool stuff into production and some great feedback from our customers.

 “We supply corporate benefits to many companies throughout the UK and Redgate are by far and away the most generous company we look after.
 The package is very comprehensive and demonstrates that this is a company who really do care for their staff.”